-Bit 0: Transmit Data Enable Polarity.
-If set to 1, TDENn is an active-low enable.
-In the default mode, when TDEN is logic high, the data is enabled and output by the DS33Z44.
+Bit 0: Transmit Data Enable Polarity (TDENPLT) If set to 1, TDEN is active low for enable.
+In the default mode, when TDEN is logic high, the data is enabled and output by the DS33Z11.

 Register Name: LI.RSTPD

 Register Description: Serial Interface Reset Register